afgeloo/GDSC-Flappy_Haribon-V2/README.md

 ## Play the Game

-You can play the Flappy Bot [here](https://nebezb.com/floppybird/).
+You can play the Flappy Haribon [here](https://nebezb.com/floppybird/).